gerwintrip/BattleShipsClient/README.md

 This is the client for the BattleShips game.
 The server can be found at [BattleShips](https://github.com/AppleSaph/BattleShips).

+A reference client made with Spigot can be found at [BattleShipsClient](https://github.com/Bloedarend/BattleShipsClient).

 ## Installation
 1. Download the latest [releases](https://github.com/gerwintrip/BattleShipsClient/releases).
 2. Create a new Java project in IntellIJ.